 Hallway rugs get you through thick and thin.
 As for their own density, you’re usually going to want a plusher pile that can withstand high traffic.
 For example, a shag runner is a shoo-in when you want a cozy underfoot feel to return to every day.

 A high pile will also reduce thunderous steps and echoed “hellos,” as well as prevent furniture dents should you have a console table or coat rack in the hallway.
-If you’re looking for a rug that’s durable and easy to maintain (and why wouldn’t you be?), a shorter rug pile, like you’d find in a flatweave, also makes a heavy-duty runner.
+A shorter rug pile, like you’d find in a flatweave, also makes a heavy-duty runner.

 The best thing about runner rugs?
 They can work in any room, whether as a bathroom accent or a beside landing.
+Start shopping runner rugs for every room on Overstock.com to get free shipping* on all orders, no price minimum required.
 For even more rug buying tips, read our Complete Rug Buying Guide.